sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/auth-intro/README.md

 ## Token-Based Authentication

-There are several different patterns in API authentication, but one of the simplest and most robust is token-based authentication.
+There are several different patterns in API authentication, but one of the simplest and most versatile is token-based authentication.
 There are 3 parts to token-based authentication:

 * Creating an account
 * Logging in to get a token